It was seven years ago next month that I heard the words,

 Yes, it’s that important.

-You may be walking through a tough cancer journey yourself or you may know someone who is so today I’m posting 10 links to some of the most popular blog posts written during my cancer journey.
+You may be walking through a tough cancer journey yourself or you may know someone who is so today I want to share with you a free Summit you can get in on October 13-16 as well as ten links to some of the most popular blog posts written during my cancer journey.

 My cancer “journal” was kept on CaringBridge and is still providing insight into the journey for others who are dealing with a diagnosis.
 Feel free to share that link with someone who needs to know they’re not alone.